Teach2Practice

 Former funding partners:

-2016–2021: Subproject within the MINT²KA collaborative project (funded by the Ministry of Science, Research and the Arts Baden‑Württemberg)
+2016-2021 Sub-project of the joint project MINT²KA (funded by the Baden-Württemberg Ministry of Science, Research, Research, and the Arts)

-2021–2023: Subproject of digiLAB – Digitalized Learning in Teacher Education (funded by the Ministry of Science, Research and the Arts Baden‑Württemberg)
+2021 - 2023 Sub-project of digiLAB - digitalized learning in teacher training (funded by the Baden-Württemberg Ministry of Science, Research, and the Arts)

 Project responsibility KIT: